EngineerMark/OsuAchievedOverlay/README.md

 I only work on Windows builds.
 If you have experience in other OS, feel free to make it possible to compile for them.
 Test it and if it's working perfectly, I will probably merge it in.

+## osu!
+API key

+URLs to request an api key: https://osu.ppy.sh/p/api, https://old.ppy.sh/p/api

+For some reason, they sometimes redirect you to the community forum.
+When that happens, retry later again, chances are you do get to the api page.

+I don't know what causes this nor do I know a solution.
+Try with peppy maybe.

 # Sessions
 You only need to save a session once, the current and difference data are calculated automatically when opened.